ForkKILLET/5d-chess-renderer/README.md

 Zoom and move the viewport to view the full board.

   - move - *[Optional]* Boolean indicating to move the viewport to the center of the full board.
 Defaults to `true`.
-  - zoom - *[Optional]* Boolean indicating to zoom the viewport to view the full board.
+  - zoom - *[Optional]* Boolean or number indicating to zoom the viewport to view the full board.
+If number, it is used as the zoom factor.
 Defaults to `true`.
   - offset - *[Optional]* Object indicating offset values to use to change the position and zoom level.

     Object fields are: